 The most demanding braking sections

 Of the Shanghai International Circuit's 8 braking points, 4 are classified as crucial for brakes and the other 4 are of average difficulty.
 Deceleration in six of these braking points is at least 4.5 g.

-The most difficult braking point is that of curve 1, dedicated to Michael Schumacher: the cars hit the area at 327km/h and brake for 2.5 seconds in 69 meters to strongly decelerate to 78km\h.
-The pilots exert a load of 128 kg on the pedal and are forced to withstand 4.8 g of deceleration, which equates to the value usually experienced by astronauts during their return to Earth.
+The most difficult braking point is that of curve 1: the cars hit the area at 201 mph and brake for 2.2 seconds in 200 ft to strongly decelerate to 51 mph.
+The pilots exert a load of 260 lb on the pedal and are forced to withstand 5.1g of deceleration, which equates to the value usually experienced by astronauts during their return to Earth.

 Lower values but always high are the deceleration (4,9 G) and the peak speed before braking (309 km/h, 192 mph) in turn 14: this means less braking time and space, 1.81 seconds and 101 meters (331 feet).

 Braking in turn 4 is also impressive: in 106 meters (348 feet), the single seaters loose 167 km/h (104 mph) with a deceleration of 4.4 G and a load of 140 kg (309 lb) on the pedal.